Skip to main content

 Intern to Engineer

+I came in thinking I’d be focused solely on technical work, but I never expected to enjoy working at the intersection of building workflows and verification as much as I do.
 What I enjoy most is that I’m not just solving problems, I’m helping build the systems that make problem-solving easier for everyone else.

 The human element in engineering is bigger than most people expect, and collaborating effectively has become just as important as technical problem-solving.
 Over time, I’ve learned how to explain things better, depending on who I’m talking to.
 Different teams work differently, so you start to figure out how to get your point across and work together more smoothly.